When properly implemented, landing page optimization can increase clicks, earn higher advertising ROI, and generate more HVAC leads for your business.

 Optimizing Your HVAC Company Landing Pages

-Namely, how many leads they are generating each month.
+Specifically, how many leads they generate each month.
 Most people won’t get landing pages right the first time.

 Use a Heat Map

 A heat map will help you understand what is earning you clicks and what needs to be improved.
-Our advice would be to procure yourself a good heat map tool first.
-Hotjar makes a very intuitive and helpful heat map and even offers a free trial.
+Our advice is to procure a good heat map tool first.

 Other Helpful Tools